Sprint Reviews with Marp: Presentations as Code¶

 The taxonomy post covered what AGENTS.md files do.
 The ADO practice post showed WIQL query patterns.
 This deck uses both.

 An agents.md file sits alongside deck.md in the repo.
 It defines nine agents, each responsible for a specific section of the deck.
-The workflow:
+Three tracker-specific variants are available in the repo:

 - The master agent runs each sub-agent in sequence

-- Each sub-agent queries ADO via MCP, then writes the results into
+- Each sub-agent queries your tracker via MCP, then writes the results into

 deck.mdor a.pumlfile - Run